-Choosing between the IMF employment restrictions albatross and the bitter medicine of the E-Levy
+Choosing between the IMF employment restrictions Albatross and the bitter medicine of the E-levy

 However, while agreeing to this assertion, the government must equally listen to all the opinions and if possible make the necessary modifications to reflect the views and inputs of the generality of the people.

-Beyond government considering all sides of the debate, it is imperative that a number of measures are employed to reduce the waste in the system.
+Beyond government considering all sides of the debate, several measures must be employed to reduce the waste in the system.

 Some of these measures must include but are not limited to cutting down on expenditure, especially the ones that bother on income and emolument of the ruling class.